RikkaApps/Shizuku/README.md

 All code files in this project are licensed under Apache 2.0

-Under Apache 2.0 section 6, specifically:
+Under Apache 2.0 section 6, you are NOT granted permission to use the following common law trademarks

-* You are **FORBIDDEN** to use `manager/src/main/res/mipmap*/ic_launcher*.png` image files, unless for displaying Shizuku itself.

-* You are **FORBIDDEN** to distribute the apk that use Shizuku as name or use `moe.shizuku.privileged.api` as application id or declare `moe.shizuku.manager.permission.*` permission to any store (IBNLT Google Play Store, F-Droid, Amazon Appstore etc.).
+* The application icons, contained in the `manager/src/main/res/mipmap*/ic_launcher*.png` image files
+* The application name, Shizuku™
+* The application ID, `moe.shizuku.privileged.api`
+* The `moe.shizuku.manager.permission.*` Android permission